 3. Taxes Paid

 State and local income taxes: You can deduct state and local taxes if you itemize deductions.
-The taxes apply if the state does not impose an income tax, or if you buy expensive items like a vehicle or boat.

 4. Charitable donations